 Since 1941, the grounds of the Ellen Battell Stoeckel Estate in Norfolk, Connecticut, have hosted the Norfolk Chamber Music Festival/Yale Summer School of Music.
 The Music Shed, an acoustical marvel constructed in 1906 of cedar and redwood that seats seven hundred, is the site of the festival's concerts.
 Behind the stage is a choir loft that can accommodate a two-hundred-voice chorus.
-The Music Shed underwent a three-year renovation ending in 2018 and has retained all the critical elements that make it a great performance space.
-Whitehouse, originally the home of the Battell family, began as an eight-room house in 1800 and was enlarged periodically over the next hundred years, eventually becoming a thirty-five-room mansion.
+The Music Shed underwent a three-year renovation ending in 2018.
+Renovations to the Music Shed in 2023 included the addition of an air-conditioning system, a new green room, upgraded recording capabilities, and the relocation of restrooms.
+Throughout each improvement project, the Music Shed has retained the critical elements that make it a beloved performance space.
+Whitehouse, originally the home of the Battell family, began as an eight-room house in 1800 and was enlarged periodically over the next hundred years, eventually becoming a thirty-fiveroom mansion.
 It was completely redone in the Victorian style during the early years of the twentieth century and underwent structural renovations in 2012.
 Battell House, at the entrance to the estate, contains a recital hall, administrative offices, box office, and dining hall.
 Other buildings on the estate provide housing and practice and rehearsal rooms for students and faculty.
+Transformative improvements to these housing and rehearsal facilities were completed in summer 2023, including the creation of an eleven-room dormitory building for students and the addition of a fifteen-room annex to the Music Shed, which houses state-of-the-art rehearsal studios.